lea11100/Shapley4TGNN/README.md

 ## 3. Run training

-The trainig is located in the training.py of the evaluation folder.
+The training is located in the training.py of the evaluation folder.
 It can be executed using

 ```
 python -m Evaluation.*.training